 Enjoy stories, songs, fingerplays, flannelboards and big books.
 Parental participation is a must.
 Kids up to age 2 1/2 (30 mos.) walking confidently on their own.

 Join us for songs, rhymes, movements and activities for babies who are not walking confidently on their own yet.
 Parental participation is a must.
-Babies not walking confidently
+Babies not walking confidently.

 During these unstructured sessions, use library computers to apply for a job, write a résumé, set up an email account, get help navigating the Internet, study for a test with "Learning Express Library" or sharpen your computer skills with our excellent self-guided tutorials.
-Choose from Keyboarding, Mouse Tutorial, Basic Skills, Computer Basics, Files and Folders, Exploring the Web, Basic or Intermediate Word Processing, Spreadsheets and Presentations.
+Choose from Keyboarding, Mouse Tutorial, Basic Skills, Computer Basics, Files and Folders, Exploring the Web, Word Processing, Spreadsheets and Presentations.
 For the tutorials, please bring headphones or purchase a set at the library.

-Learn the basics of the Mac operating system for desktop and laptop users.
-We'll talk about the essentials of using your MacBook, iMac, or Mac mini including Apple's software for Internet browsing, email, music, photos, etc., and how to customize your computer to your needs.
-There will also be time to answer questions.
+Learn the basics of the Mac operating system for desktops and laptops, including the essentials for using your MacBook, iMac or Mac Mini, using Apple's software for Internet browsing, email, music, photos, etc., and customizing your computer.
+There will be time to answer questions.
 Bringing your Mac laptop is optional.
-Registration begins Tuesday, October 7.
+Registration begins Tuesday, June 23.